On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Introduction

-Our sparsity guarantee (Theorem~\ref{thm:main}) contributes to the robust optimization literature in three primary ways.
-First, our result proves for the first time that sparsity can be a fundamental property of optimal linear decision rules in widely-studied classes of robust optimization problems when the number of time periods is large.
-Our result thus provides the first theoretical foundation for the validity and potential impact of the growing stream of research that is based on harnessing sparsity to develop faster and more memory-efficient algorithms for computing optimal linear decision rules in real-world applications of robust optimization with huge numbers of time periods.
-Second, we provide evidence that our proof techniques can be extended to establish sparsity guarantees for other classes of robust optimization problems with many time periods.
-For example, we show that our proof techniques extend to establish sparsity guarantees for the widely-studied class of dynamic newsvendor problems with box uncertainty sets from \cite{ben2005retailer,bertsimas2010optimality,iancu2013supermodularity}, and our proof techniques also extend to production-inventory problems with multidimensional or non-box uncertainty sets.
-We hope the developments in this paper inspire and aid the robust optimization community in identifying more examples of robust optimization problems where the existence of sparse optimal solutions is guaranteed.
-Third, as we discuss below, our sparsity guarantee has immediate implications from the perspective of designing memory-efficient algorithms for computing linear decision rules in robust optimization problems with many time periods.
+Our sparsity guarantee (Theorem~\ref{thm:main}) contributes to the robust optimization literature by proving that sparsity can be a fundamental property of optimal linear decision rules in robust optimization problems when the number of time periods is large.
+While our proof techniques for establishing sparsity are tailored to the aforementioned class of production-inventory problems with box uncertainty sets, our proof techniques can also be extended to establish sparsity guarantees for a class of dynamic newsvendor problems with box uncertainty sets from \cite{ben2005retailer,bertsimas2010optimality,iancu2013supermodularity} and to production-inventory problems with non-box uncertainty sets (see \S\ref{sec:extensions}).
+We hope that our developments for these particular problem classes inspire and aid the robust optimization community to identify more examples of robust optimization problems where the existence of sparse optimal linear decision rules is guaranteed.